Navigation

 Now there is a moving Cube in the render window.

-To make this Ventuz scene compatible with the Vertex timeline based workflow, Keyframes must be added to the Ventuz Scene.
+To make a Ventuz scene compatible with the Vertex timeline based workflow, Keyframes must be added to the Ventuz Scene.

 The Main Timeline in Ventuz must be used for this integration.